The Stars of Tomorrow are the Young Investigators of Today!

 Bakes for Breast Cancer will now be funding the up and coming research of young investigators in breast cancer research.
 Our Medical Advisory Board will direct the best use of our funds raised in the support of the young investigators.

-Funds raised in 2017 will support the research of Dr. Shom Goel
+Funds raised in 2017 and 2018 will support the research of Dr. Shom Goel

 Dr Shom Goel is a breast cancer oncologist who is also a physician-scientist.
 He divides his time between the laboratory bench and the patient’s bedside.
 This year we will be finding his research that addresses the important question “Why are some breast cancers resistant to the drug treatments we use in the clinic?”
 His laboratory research is often inspired by his experiences with patients.
 Because Dr. Goel is also a clinician, he has the potential to take promising new treatments he develops in the laboratory and move them forward in clinical trials.
 His current work is focused on understanding how breast cancers are able to “hide” from the immune system and relates to the fast-growing field of cancer immunotherapy.